 Purpose is hot.
 It is at the top of the the agenda for many organisations.
 But what does it really mean, especially in the business world?
 What does it mean to have it and to use it?
 We could give you a straightforward definition, but we’d rather provide you with many different views from CEOs of companies taking major steps with purpose, so you can learn about their vision on purpose.

-And if you’re curious to know how GoodUp thinks about Purpose and how to put it into action, download our compact Purpose Guide.
+And if you’re curious to know how to put it into action, follow our Business Purpose Podcast.

 Indra K. Nooyi, CEO Pepsico: